jackel7/tasktify_app/README.md

-# Taskify - Smart Task Manager
+# Taskify -  Task Manager

 Taskify is a **Flutter-based task management app** powered by **Firebase Realtime Database**.
 It helps users manage their daily tasks efficiently with **multi-user support**, **real-time updates**, and a **priority-based color system**.